 Fred Rogers likedEddie Murphy's parody of his own show, "Mr. Robinson's Neighborhood."
 To be fair, it was an Affectionate Parody, not deliberate and malicious mockery.
 Apparently, Eddie Murphy caught up with Mr. Rogers and told him, "You understand, we only do it because we love you."

 Johnny Carson also did a parody sketch where Mr. Rogers explained where babies come from, but it was also an Affectionate Parody and unlikely any kids were up late enough to watch it.

-On the other hand, in the late eighties when Burger King made an ad with a fake Mister Rogers explaining why BK burgers were better than McDonald's burgers, Fred Rogers said "You will stop that immediately!"... and they did.
-This was mainly because he looked too much like the real him, and did not want kids to get confused.
+On the other hand, in the mid-eighties when Burger King made an ad with a fake Mister Rogers explaining why BK burgers were better than McDonald's burgers, Fred Rogers called up Don Dempsey, Executive Vice President in Charge of Marketing.
+This was due to the fact because he looked too much like the real him, he did not want kids to get confused or mislead about the true nature of his work.
 By comparison, obviously no kid is going to confuse Murphy for Rogers, and Murphy's sketch was broadcast safely out of the way of any typical child's viewing time.

 His noted vegetarianism probably also played a role in his unhappiness at having his visage used to shill burgers.

 An infamous opening gag in Family Guy featured Stewie terrorizing the Neighborhood of Make Believe and trying to kill Mister Rogers; even series creator Seth MacFarlane thought it wasn't funny.
 Even so, Stewie's rampage turns out to be a Dream Within a Dream, and it's Mister Rogers who gets the last laugh.